Thorinair/Princess-Luna/README.md

     - `!bulb` Changes the parameters of a single Ikea Tradfri bulb.
 Supports both HEX color codes and xyY color space.
 Use without parameters to list all available bulbs.
     - `!toggle` Toggles a single Ikea Tradfri bulb.
 Use without parameters to list all available bulbs.
     - `!reboot` Reboots the bot.
+    - `!reload` Reloads the configuration files.
+Note that only the actual configuration will be reloaded, and reloading may not sometimes be enough to change the behavior.
     - `!backup` Created a backup of the data and config directories and sends it as a file through Discord.

 ## Privacy & Data Collection